 As a care business owner, we’re guessing you didn’t set out to be an accountant or bookkeeper.
 But as you’ve probably discovered, that’s one of the many hats you’ll need to wear when you start a business.

-Good financial management means knowing exactly what state your current finances are in, and how sustainable they’ll be in the future.
-To get a really accurate financial picture, you can’t rely on what’s in your bank account; you’ll need to know the key indicators to effectively measure how you’re doing.
+To get a really accurate picture, you can’t rely on what’s in your bank account; you’ll need to know the key indicators to effectively measure how you’re doing.

-Firstly, think about what represents success to you, so you have your own KPIs to measure against.
-Is it getting more enquiries?
-Higher package values?
-Secondly, make sure you’re working with ‘clean financial data’.
+Secondly, make sure you’re working with ‘clean data’.
 You’ve probably heard the phrase ‘put rubbish in, get rubbish out’.
 Whether it’s your care management system or your bookkeeping system, incorrect or mistake-ridden data will be of no use and could mean you’re making big business decisions based on inaccurate information.

 Now the housekeeping’s out of the way, read on to choose the 3-5 KPIs that best suit your needs: